GovTechSG/TechBiz-Documentation/log-in-to-TechBiz-portal.md

 > **Note:**
 >
 > - The [TechPass OTP service](#log-in-with-techpass-otp) is only applicable for public officers without a TechPass account.
-> - Options and features may vary based on the logged in user.
+> - TechBiz options and features that are available may vary based on the logged-in user.
 For example, the invite user option is not available for vendors.

 This document guides you to do the following: